wyomingw4w/wyomingw4w.org/_pages/home.md

 ---

-Women for Women provides information about [abortion providers](/providers) most relevant to Wyoming residents.
+Women for Women provides information about [abortion providers](/providers) relevant to Wyoming residents.
 We also offer [financial assistance](/financial) to those who would otherwise not be able to afford an [abortion](/abortion).
 Reproductive justice demands that reproductive health care and the right to